splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 What mode is my Collector deployed as?
 How can I change it?
 ======================================================================

 If you install the Collector using the :ref:`provided scripts <otel-install-platform>`, the Collector is deployed in the mode specified in your configuration file.
 The path to the configuration yaml is set in the env variable ``SPLUNK_CONFIG``.

 For Windows and Linux installers, the :ref:`default configuration yaml sets the Collector as an agent <otel-configuration-ootb>`.
 To change the deployment mode, modify ``SPLUNK_CONFIG`` to use the gateway configuration instead.
 See :ref:`collector-gateway-mode` for details on the gateway mode yaml.

+For Kubernetes, check the config mappings in your Helm chart.
+See :ref:`otel-kubernetes-config-advanced` for information on how to access your configuration yaml, and how to override it.

 .. _collector-agent-to-gateway:

 Send data from an agent Collector to a gateway Collector
 ======================================================================

 When running as an agent, you can also manually configure the Collector to send data to a Splunk Distribution of OpenTelemetry Collector gateway instance or cluster.
-This requires changing the pipeline exporters in the agent to point to the gateway.
+This requires changing the :ref:`pipeline exporters <otel-data-processing>` in the agent to point to the gateway.

 To configure the Collector to send data to the another Collector in gateway mode, see these configurations: